smooth80/bouncer.js/README.md

 </p>

 <p align="center">
   A `bouncer` is a guy who works outside the night club checking did you pay for the entrance to that particular club.
 This is a simple but extendable multiple room manager for uWebSockets aka micro web sockets.
+One person (socket) may be in many clubs (topics) at the same time (from v2.18.0).
 </p>

 <br/><br/>